Quadratic estimates for degenerate elliptic systems on manifolds with lower Ricci curvature bounds and boundary value problems: Introduction

 The $L^2$ estimates for the above operators are quite sharp in the sense that $L^p$ estimates in general only hold in a small interval around $p=2$ for the above operators, and not for all $1<p<\infty$ as is the case for classical Calder\'on--Zygmund operators.
 See \cite{Auscher:07, AuscherStahlhut:16, FreyMcIntoshPortal:18}.
 For $L^2$ spaces, the bounds for the $H^\infty$ functional calculus of the above Dirac type operators have been extended (1) to certain complete manifolds $M$ in \cite{MM,BM}, with earlier results for compact manifolds in \cite{AKMc}, and (2) to weighted $L^2(\R^n,w)$ spaces in \cite{ARR}.
 The main issue on manifolds, which are assumed to be complete but are allowed to be noncompact, is the geometry of the manifold towards infinity.
 The main issue in weighted spaces is local and the weight is assumed to be in the Muckenhoupt $A_2$ class.
 The bounds of the $H^\infty$ functional calculus here require the double stopping time argument from \cite[Sec.~3.5-7]{ARR}.

-A first main result in this paper is the following theorem, where we prove quadratic estimates for operators $DB$ in a setting which weakens the geometric assumptions made in \cite{AKMc, MM, BM} and combines those results with the weighted theory developed in \cite{ARR}.
+A first main result in this paper is the following theorem, which proves quadratic estimates for operators $DB$ under weaker geometric assumptions than those in \cite{AKMc, MM, BM}, and which combines those results with the weighted theory developed in \cite{ARR}.
 See Section~\ref{sec:2} for precise definitions.
 We adopt the convention for estimating $x,y\geq0$ whereby $x\lesssim y$ means that there exists a constant $C< \infty$, which only depends on constants specified in the relevant preceding hypotheses, such that $x\leq Cy$.
 We write $x\eqsim y$ when $x\lesssim y \lesssim x$.

 \begin{Thm} Let $(M,g)$ denote a complete Riemannian manifold with injectivity radius $\inj(M,g)\geq r_E$ and Ricci curvature $\Ric(M,g) \geq -K g$ in the sense of bilinear forms, where $r_E>0$ and $K<\infty$.
 Let $\omega \in A_2^R(M)$ be a local Muckenhoupt weight as in Section~\ref{sec:weightsops}, for some $R>0$.
-Consider perturbations $DB$ as in Section~\ref{sec:weightsops}, of the self-adjoint operator $D$ in $L^2(\mathcal{V},\omega)$ given by \eqref{eq:Ddefn}, by bounded coefficients $B$ as in \eqref{eq:Bsplit}, which are accretive in the sense of \eqref{eq:acc}.
+Consider perturbations $DB$ as in Section~\ref{sec:weightsops}, of the self-adjoint operator $D$ in $L^2(\mathcal{V},\omega)$ as given by \eqref{eq:Vdefn}-\eqref{eq:Ddefn}, by bounded coefficients $B$ as in \eqref{eq:Bsplit}, which are accretive in the sense of \eqref{eq:acc}.
 Then we have quadratic estimates

 where the implicit constant depends only on $n=\dim(M)$, $r_E$, $K$, $\|B\|_\infty$, $\kappa_B$, $R$ and $[\omega]_{A_2^R(M)}$. \end{Thm}

 There are several novelties in Theorem~\ref{thm:main}, and its proof, as compared to earlier results.
 The best previous result \cite[Thm.~1.1]{BM}, for complete manifolds in the unweighted setting $\omega=1$, required an additional upper bound on the Ricci curvature.
 We avoid this by using a result of Anderson and Cheeger~\cite{AC} to observe that the generalised bounded geometry property introduced by Bandara and McIntosh~\cite[Defn.~2.5]{BM}, see \eqref{eq:hr0} below and the related discussion, holds on the tangent bundle $TM$ whenever $M$ has a positive injectivity radius and only a lower bound on its Ricci curvature.